Coach Dan Pellegrino

 Disclosure

 This site uses affiliate links.
-If you buy through one, I earn a commission at no extra cost to you.
-I only link to supplements I've tested in the notebook -- if something didn't show a trend, I say so in the review before any link appears.
+Buying through one earns a commission from the retailer at no extra cost to you.
+A link appears in a review only after the supplement has been tested and logged in the notebook.
+If the data showed nothing useful at 45 days, the review says so before any link.
 No financial relationship with any healthcare provider or medical professional beyond standard retail affiliate commissions.